JoaquinBeceiro/bills-tracker/README.md

 - [x] Editable expense type dropdown values
 - [x] Improve the code
 - [x] Google login
-- [ ] Show important information for the user on the home page
+- [x] Show important information for the user on the home page
+- [ ] Monthly, weekly and daily recurring expenses automatically
+- [ ] Ability to create a monthly budget
+- [ ] Add income
+- [ ] Financial health analysis in plain text for the user
+- [ ] Improve categories

 ## Author